Death squads in El Salvador: Human rights violations

 During the civil war, the paramilitaries, often labeled as death squads, came to public attention when on March 24, 1980, Archbishop of San Salvador Óscar Romero was assassinated while giving Mass.
 The Salvadoran government investigated but was unable to identify who assassinated Romero.
-The investigation did identify Major Roberto D'Aubuisson, a neo-fascist who commanded several death squads during the civil war, as having ordered the assassination.Anne-Marie O'Connor.
-"Participant in 1980 assassination of Romero in El Salvador provides new details," Washington Post, 6 April 2010.
+The investigation did identify Major Roberto D'Aubuisson, a neo-fascist who commanded several death squads during the civil war, as having ordered the assassination.

 The US-trained Atlácatl Battalion of the Salvadoran Army was responsible for committing two of the largest massacres during the civil war: the El Mozote massacre and the El Calabozo massacre.

 Sombra Negra tortured victims, mostly gang members, and killed them with a point-blank shot to the head.